worldofmarcus/project-portfolio-4/README.md

 * ### Color Scheme

 The color scheme chosen for the 'Review | Alliance' site was based on the Bootstrap dark background.
-The colors are Black (used on some text elements), Raisin Black (top navigation and footer), Rocket Metallic (used on some of the text elements), Cultured (body background) and White (used i.e. as card background).
+The colors are Black (used on some text elements), Raisin Black (top navigation and footer), Rocket Metallic (used on some of the text elements), Cultured (used very rarely in this project) and White (used i.e. as background and card background).
 All colors are very clean and they create a professional look together and offers a good readability and contrast as well.
 I used the online service [Coolors](https://coolors.co/) to choose the color scheme.

 ![Color Palette image](readme/assets/images/coolors_palette.png)

 * ### Typography
-The fonts used for the game are 'Roboto' and 'Tinos'.
+The fonts used for the site are 'Roboto' and 'Tinos'.
 Fallback font for both of them is sans-serif.

 * 'Roboto' is used on all headlines including the brand logo.
 It's a very clean font that works really well for headlines and logos.
 It's easy to read and matches the minimalistic style that I wanted the site to 'breath'.